Coastal Carolina vs. UMass NCAA Football Odds, Plays and Insights | September 25, 2021

 UMass Stats and Trends

-- UMass' games this season have gone over the total in three out of three opportunities.
+- UMass' games this season have gone over the point total in all three opportunities.

-- When UMass scores more than 20.3 points, it is 2-0 against the spread and 0-2 overall.
+- When UMass puts up more than 20.3 points, it is 2-0 against the spread and 0-2 overall.

 - This season the Minutemen have turned the ball over six times, six more than the Chanticleers' takeaways (0).